TylerHayes-Git/BubbleTemplate/README.md

 # * WORK IN PROGRESS *

 The output for the strings is not completed.

+The flag being that it doesn't output the phrase: --"Data items in ascending order:"--

+The other lists sort correctly

 It may be a compiler issue.

 # BubbleTemplate